 (The Last Supper by Albrecht Dürer.
 The Domschatz displays fragments of the tablecloth.
 Photo courtesy of the Metropolitan Museum of Art, New York)

 Before renovations started, the treasury covered five or so rooms in the upper echelons of Stephansdom cathedral.
-A wonderful feature was the exclusive views across the building’s interior down to the main altar and sarcophagus of Frederick III.
+A wonderful feature was the exclusive view across the building’s interior down to the main altar and sarcophagus of Frederick III.

 The rooms themselves had their own secrets, such as 15th-century graffiti in the relics chamber.
 Not forgetting the actual treasures, of course…

-For once, the word “treasures” might not be quite big enough to describe the items that were on display.
+For once, the word “treasures” might not be quite big enough to describe the items on display.
 Most of the exhibits were the kind you’d imagine being lifted reverentially by daring thieves in some Hollywood blockbuster.

 On my visit, I half expected Indiana Jones to come sweeping in to carry off a golden chalice for storage in that famous US government warehouse.

-Some items are historical in nature, such as a 15th-century triptych, 17th-century vestments, and even a cannonball from the second Turkish siege of Vienna.
+Some items were historical in nature, such as a 15th-century triptych, 17th-century vestments, and even a cannonball from the second Turkish siege of Vienna.
 I liked the long-handled spoons from 1679, designed (presumably) to allow priests to keep their distance when administering the sacrament during the plague.

-You can’t help be impressed by the collection, whatever you might think of the authenticity.
-It includes, for example, three thorns from the crown of thorns worn by Jesus Christ on the cross, a fragment of the tablecloth from the Last Supper, and the body of St Valentine.
+The displays included, for example, three thorns from the crown of thorns worn by Jesus Christ on the cross, a fragment of the tablecloth from the Last Supper, and the body of St Valentine.
+Dozens of incredibly ornate reliquaries contained bone fragments and similar from various saints.

 Ticket & visitor tips